SpaNb4/nodejs2024Q1-service/README.md

 - PGADMIN_DEFAULT_EMAIL: The default email address for PgAdmin.
 - PGADMIN_DEFAULT_PASSWORD: The default password for PgAdmin.
 - DATABASE_URL: The connection URL for the Prisma ORM.

+## PgAdmin

+If you want to access the PgAdmin interface and manage the Postgres database, you can do so by visiting http://localhost:80 in your browser.
+You can log in using the email and password you provided in the `.env` file.

 ## OpenAPI/Swagger